kmccullochcop/gradebookproject/README.md

 - **Do not change the code setup WITHIN the files** -- you are given imports, package declarations, and class names.
 DO NOT CHANGE THESE.

-- **Do not change the main method in gradebook.java** .
+- **Do not change the methods in gradebook.java** .
 This is what is being used to check if you have created the gradebook properly.
+You should use your ability to read code in order to see how to create your methods.

 ## Part 1 - Course.java
 An **object** that will store information about a particular course.
 The information it stores is:
 - code: a **String**, the course code **(ex: MTH1W, ICS3U)**
 - year: an **int**, the year of study when the student took the course **(ex: 1, 2, 3, so on )**